 Idea 3:

 Our children are very visual people.
 Below is a good site that you can "copy"" and paste the pictures.
 They have pictures for morning routines, school, etc. You can also search on the Internet for "morning routine" or something similar for the pictures you need.
+Some therapists put Velcro on a piece of cardboard and then create different pictures to show the types of activities they will work on in a day.
+The child can then take them off one by one when they finish.
+Individual pictures are great in case something changes in the routine.
+It provides a way to process the change before the event actually happens - which will hopefully lessen or eliminate a meltdown.

 Try this site if you need pictures: